aksh1/aksh1.github.io/_posts/2016-08-31-myfirstblog.md

 tag: ruby
 ---

-Most of the `ruby` developer are using `Ubuntu` operatng Systems for web developing and they require ruby's version greater than 2.0
+The `ruby`'s version `Ubuntu` provides is less than 2.0 and in most cases we require greater than 2.0 like if you want to use `jekyll` theme.
+So here are the three ways to install it on your Ubuntu 14.04.

 You can install it using one of the methods given below